SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 - make all inline strings short, we only have 2k of ram
 -
 - The mint can only handle signed 16-bit integers in decimal and unsigned in hexadecimal
-- when writing code you can still get plenty of accuracy with only 16-bit (2-byte) cells and using 32-bit (4-byte) intermediate results, using fixed-point and scaled-integer math with less complexity and more efficiency than floating point.
+- when writing code you can still get plenty of accuracy with only 16-bit (2-byte) cells and using 32-bit (4-byte) intermediate results, using fixed-point and scaled-

+integer math with less complexity and more efficiency than floating point.
 - if you cant succeed then use the 9511 APU at port 0x80
 - Comments are preceded with //
 - Comment must not occur on same line as code (bug) but placed on the next line